IdentityServer/IdentityServer4/docs/topics/windows.rst

 You can tell that Windows authentication was successful, when you call ``AuthenticateAsync`` on the ``Windows`` scheme and the principal returned is of type ``WindowsPrincipal``.

 The principal will have information like user and group SID and the Windows account name.
-The following snipper shows how to trigger authentication, and if successful convert the information into a standard ``ClaimsPrincipal`` for the temp-Cookie approach::
+The following snippet shows how to trigger authentication, and if successful convert the information into a standard ``ClaimsPrincipal`` for the temp-Cookie approach::

     private async Task<IActionResult> ChallengeWindowsAsync(string returnUrl)